 Zinc is an essential dietary mineral.
 You need zinc for your immune system to function properly and for cell division.
 Zinc helps enzymes break down food and other nutrients.
 It also plays an important role in enzymes that build proteins.
 It can be found in certain foods, but it’s also available in supplements and even certain cold medications.

 Having a zinc deficiency can lead to low testosterone.
-Exactly why a lack of zinc impacts testosterone levels is not fully understood.
-The mineral may affect the cells in the testes that produce testosterone (as opposed to testosterone-producing glands).Can Zinc Treat Hypogonadism?
+Exactly why a lack of zinc impacts testosterone levels isn’t fully understood.
+The mineral may affect the cells in the testes that produce testosterone.

 Research into the effectiveness of zinc for hypogonadism is limited.
 But guided and appropriate supplementation may help raise your testosterone levels.
 One study researched the effects of a magnesium and zinc supplement.
 It found that men who received 30 milligrams of zinc per day showed increased levels of free testosterone in their bodies.

 Using a supplement may not be necessary.
-Another study demonstrated that using a zinc supplement will not raise your testosterone levels if you’re already getting enough of the mineral.
-Participants included men whose daily diets included the recommended amounts of zinc.
+Another study demonstrated that using a zinc supplement won’t raise your testosterone levels if you’re already getting enough of the mineral.
+The study participants included men whose daily diets included the recommended amounts of zinc.
 Giving these men zinc supplements didn’t increase their testosterone levels.

 Because your body can’t store zinc, you need to take it in every day.
 For men over the age of 19, the recommended daily amount of zinc is 11 milligrams.